Our commitment to diversity, equity & Inclusion

 We’re proud to be a recipient of a Yashar Initiative Grant from Foundation for Jewish Camp and the Weinberg Foundation, enabling us to enhance accessibility of our site and add services for campers and staff with disabilities.

-Camp Newman is proud to support campers, staff and family members of many different sexual orientations, gender identities and gender expressions.
+Camp Newman is proud to welcome and support campers, staff and family members of all genders and sexual identities.
 Every child is unique and we want to learn more about your camper so we can ensure a safe space for them to be their authentic selves at camp.

-We recognize that gender lies on a spectrum and each summer at Camp Newman, we welcome transgender campers and staff into the cabin with which they identify.
+We recognize that gender lies on a spectrum and each summer at Camp Newman, we welcome campers and staff into the housing option where they will feel most comfortable and safe.
+We also offer all-gender housing for select sessions.

 Menu + nutrition